exercism/v3/languages/nim/reference/README.md

 - range of `int` or `float`
 - hold type of base type
 - `range[(low end of range)..(high end of range)]
-- as with oridinal type, static error or panic is raised
+- as with ordinal type, static error or panic is raised

 #### bool